piedraj/instructions/TOP_XS.md

 # Physics

 The measurement to be performed is the top quark pair production cross section in proton-proton collisions at the CMS experiment.
-A suggested reference is this [CMS paper at 8 TeV](https://link.springer.com/article/10.1007/JHEP02(2014)024).
+A recommended reading is this [CMS paper at 8 TeV](https://link.springer.com/article/10.1007/JHEP02(2014)024).

 # Technical part

-The measurement is performed in the **Ubuntu operating system** using the [ROOT](https://root.cern/) data analysis framework developed at CERN.
+The code is executed in the **Ubuntu operating system** using the [ROOT](https://root.cern/) data analysis framework developed at CERN.
 To work in the Ubuntu operating system using ROOT regardless of your operating system (such as macOS or Windows) we will work with [Docker containers](https://www.docker.com/resources/what-container/).
 A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
 A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.

 # Framework setup